 Figure 2.
 Visualizing the context and the entire inscription.

-More info: if you click on the symbol of the eye, in the very last column in each row, a new page will open which all information related to a given form are reported.
+More info: if you click on the symbol of the eye, a new page will open which all information related to a given form are reported.
 In this section, all the data reported in the Search page are summarised (token ID, form, language, graphic form, lemma, classical/non-classical, text typology, place, author, addressee, dating, context, and entire inscription).
 In addition, for non-classical forms, you will also read the equivalent classical form (for instance, consul for non-classical cosol).
 At the end of the page, the variation linguistic phenomena individuated for that form, which characterize it as non-classical, are reported.
 Such variation phenomena may be related to vowels, consonants, or morphophonology.

 Figure 3.
 The section More info.